jangler/faunatone/docs/commands.md

 ## Track

-**Set channel...** - Change the virtual channel that this track controls.
+**Set channel...** - Change the virtual channel that the selected tracks control.

 **Insert** - Add one new track per selected track.